Abdullah Tariki: Early life and education

 Tariki was born on 19 March 1919 in Al Zulfi, Najd.
-His father was a Najdi townsman and was a camel owner who organized caravans between Saudi Arabia and Kuwait.
+His father was a Najdi townsman and a camel owner who organized caravans between Saudi Arabia and Kuwait.
 His mother was a bedouin.
 One of Tariki's childhood friends was Mustafa Wahba, son of Hafiz Wahba and the founding and long-term secretary general of the Communist Party in Saudi Arabia.

 Tariki received his early education in Kuwait and in Cairo.
-He held a bachelor's degree in geology and chemistry which he obtained from Cairo University in 1944.
+In total, he spent twelve years studying in Egypt.
+He received a bachelor's degree in geology and chemistry from Cairo University in 1944.
 He graduated from the University of Texas in 1947, earning a master's degree in petroleum engineering and geology.
-He was also trained at the Texas Oil Company after graduation.
+He was also trained at the Texas Oil Company after graduation before returning to Saudi Arabia.

 Career and activities

-After his graduation Tariki was employed as a geologist for the Texas Oil Company in Texas and California.
+After his graduation, Tariki was employed as a geologist for the Texas Oil Company in Texas and California.
 He returned to Saudi Arabia in 1948 and began to work at the ministry of finance office in Dammam from May 1953 to December 1954.
 He served as an interpreter at the initial phase of his career at the ministry.
 In December 1954, Tariki was appointed director-general of petroleum and mineral affairs in the ministry of finance and national economy.
+This "made him the highest-ranked Saudi in the oil industry" at the time.

 Tariki's work at the directorate involved processing the petroleum production statistics provided by the Arabian American Oil Company (Aramco), and analysis summaries were then presented to the Saudi royal family.
 Tariki represented Saudi Arabia in the first Arab Petroleum Congress held in April 1959.
-In May 1959 he was named one of two representatives of the Saudi government as directors of the Aramco.
+He was named one of two representatives of the Saudi government as directors of the Aramco in May 1959.
 The other one was Hafiz Wahba.
 They were the first Saudi officials at the company.

 Tariki was one of the earliest critics of Aramco, arguing that the US companies should consult more with Saudi officials in exploring, pumping and selling of oil.
 He was a Nasserite, as well as an Arab nationalist.
 He called for a constitutional monarchy in Saudi Arabia and the nationalization of Arab oil.
-To achieve this goal, he and Venezuela's mines minister Juan Pablo Perez Alfonso strongly supported the foundation of the OPEC and eventually became ita founding members in September 1960.
+To achieve this goal, he and Venezuela's mines minister Juan Pablo Perez Alfonso strongly supported the foundation of the OPEC and eventually became their founding members in September 1960.

 The ministry of petroleum and mineral resources was created in December 1960, and Tariki was appointed the first oil minister.
 His confidants in the government included King Saud's advisor Abdulaziz Al Muammar and Prince Mutaib bin Abdulaziz.
 Tariki joined Prince Talal bin Abdulaziz's camp, Free Princes Movement, in 1961, and they accused Crown Prince Faisal, later King Faisal, of corruption.
 Tariki became a powerful ally of the movement.
 He claimed on evidence that Kamal Adham, who was the brother-in-law of Prince Faisal, got 2% of the profits of the Arabian Oil Company that had been cofounded by Saudi Arabia and Japan.